OSGeo/gdal/doc/source/tutorials/raster_dtm_tut.rst

 to retrieve only the feature we need.

 For the traditional approach we'll use :ref:`ogr2ogr` and the :ref:`vector.wfs` driver.
 Starting with GDAL 3.11, the same result can be achieved using the GDAL CLI and the :ref:`gdal_vector_pipeline`.
+In both cases, your GDAL installation must include the the :ref:`vector.gml` driver.

-In both cases, we explicitly set the output layer name to *commune* to avoid the auto-generated name *ADMINEXPRESS-COG.2017:commune*.
+We will explicitly set the output layer name to *commune* to avoid the auto-generated name *ADMINEXPRESS-COG.2017:commune*.
 When using ``ogr2ogr`` it's also important to set the geometry type with ``-nlt POLYGON``, otherwise, clipping the raster will fail with the error:
 ``ERROR 1: Cutline not of polygon type``.